storesafe/cordova-sqlite-storage/README.md

 ## Highlights

 - Keeps sqlite database in a known user data location that will be backed up by iCloud on iOS.
-This [posting on my old blog](http://mobileapphelp.blogspot.com/2012/10/cordova-sqliteplugin-continues-to-show.html) documents that this Cordova/PhoneGap SQLitePlugin continues to show excellent reliability, compared to the problems described in [CB-1561](https://issues.apache.org/jira/browse/CB-1561) and in [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/eJTVra33HLo) and also [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/Q_jEOSIAxsY)
+This [posting on my old blog](http://mobileapphelp.blogspot.com/2012/10/cordova-sqliteplugin-continues-to-show.html) documents that this Cordova/PhoneGap SQLitePlugin continues to show excellent reliability, compared to the problems described in [CB-1561](https://issues.apache.org/jira/browse/CB-1561), in [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/eJTVra33HLo), and also [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/Q_jEOSIAxsY)
 - Drop-in replacement for HTML5 SQL API, the only change is window.openDatabase() --> sqlitePlugin.openDatabase()
 - batch processing optimizations
 - No 5MB maximum, more information at: http://www.sqlite.org/limits.html